stefanmartin88/stefanmartin88/README.md

 ### Hi there 👋

+My name is Stefan and I am currently learning Python as an addition to my profession as mechanical engineer and maybe some transition into software development!

 <!--
 **stefanmartin88/stefanmartin88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.